florisbechger/monitor-windows-services/README.md

 # Monitor Windows Services through Powershell

+## Information

 Monitor, Start and Stop Services on various Windows Server editions

-Howto initial install:
+* A selection of Controller and Customizable Variable scripts to Monitor, Stop or Start Windows Services

+## Technologies

+* Powershell
+* Windows

+## Setup

+A. Initial install and First run:

 1. Download and save All files to your desktopfolder, (re)name this folder to "qservices" (small-caps)
 2. Change the main Variables script "qservices_variables.ps1" to your needs
 3. Change Service values in "laptop_test.ps1, laptop_down.ps1 and laptop_up.ps1"
 4. Run "laptop_menu.ps1"

-Howto add more Windows Server scripts:
+B. Add more Windows Server scripts:

 1. Copy "laptop_test.ps1, laptop_down.ps1 and laptop_up.ps1" to an alternative [server-name]_[test/down/up].ps1 file
 2. Make sure your sequence numbering and services in these scripts are correct.